 List of content you will read in this article:

-So you have decided that you need a Virtual Private Server.
+So you have decided that you need a vps. if you dont know what is vps hosting you can learn about in the another blog.
 The next step is to choose the operating system you want to run on it.
 There are two main choices available: Windows Server or Linux.
 Of course, when you dive into the Linux VPS server, there are multiple different distributions you can choose from such as Debian, RHEL, Ubuntu, etc., however, they all run on the same kernel (i.e., Unix).
 Of course, if you are a Windows Home user, the Windows VPS Server interface will be more familiar and probably easier to manage.
 This article will give you complete, detailed information about the cost, compatibility, security, and other important factors comparison between windows Server vs Linux Servers.

 Despite all this, most server users still go for Linux, thanks to it being open-source and having more direct control over the system with the help of a more effective command-line interface.